the Cook Islands

 and its people.

-then joined up with the other two four-wheel drive trucks we
+then joined up with the other two four-wheel drive trucks wiuth whiuch we

 guide Mr Hopeless.

-Hopeless is one of the most inaptly named people I have met.
+Hopeless was one of the most inaptly named people I have met.

-He is brilliant.
-Not only hilarious, but he has a way of educating
+He was brilliant and you can read about a bus journey with him I took in 2016.
+Not only hilarious, but he had a way of educating

-you about his beloved island that has you taking everything
+you about his beloved island that had you taking in everything

-he says in while laughing at the same time.
+he said while laughing at the same time.

 of the dominating physical features of Rarotonga is a huge rock